Pheasant Hunting Program

 Hunters must purchase a pheasant permit in addition to their regular hunting license and are permitted two birds a day, of either sex.
 The permits will cost $19 again this year but a rise in program costs and a desire to improve hunt quality through additional stocking may dictate a rise in the near future.
 The permit is available on-line through our MOSES system or from the normal license vendors.
 With prices at local shooting preserves exceeding $30 per pheasant released (not necessarily harvested!) the pheasant permit is considered a very good value for the hunter.
 The pheasant program is funded through proceeds from the sale of the pheasant stamp.
 Hunters can help promote the pheasant hunting in Maine by talking up the program with their friends and encouraging them to buy a permit.
 Participation and support from the partnering Fish & Game Clubs has been vital since the program’s inception.
 Special thanks to members of Windham/Gorham Rod and Gun Club, Kezar Falls Rod and Gun Club, South Berwick Rod and Gun Club, York Fish and Game Club and Falmouth Fish and Game Club.

-This year, three stocking events will take place on or about the following days; Sunday, October 1, Sunday, October 8 and Sunday, October 15.
-The list of release sites is below.
+This year, three stocking events will take place on or about the following days; Saturday, September 29, Sunday, October 7 and Sunday, October 21.
+See release sites below.

 Landowner permission has been provided to pheasant hunters by those who own these properties.
 Most sites will receive about 40 birds at each stocking.
 Those sites in the Berwicks and Wells will be stocked on Friday’s throughout the season by members of South Berwick Rod and Gun Club.
 These sites will receive fewer birds per stocking, but they will be stocked more frequently.
 Look for the yellow “pheasant release site” signs to identify the site and as part of our efforts to show respect for the landowners, observe the green “no vehicles beyond this point” signs.